Running Through Winter

 - Set yourself a running challenge.
 Some runners find signing up to online challenges like Advent running (running at least 5K a day in December) can keep them on track, others like to do some fun races (Santa Run anyone?) or get creative by using their run to create some Strava Art (google it – you’ll find some great creations).

 - If you need some company on cold winter runs and have no local running buddies then download some running podcasts.
 These will entertain, educate and distract you.
 Some to try include: Marathon Talk, Tough Girl, Talk Ultra, Babbittville Radio or WISP Sports Radio.
-There is a
+There is a fantastic list here

 - Finally, take solace in the fact that running in the winter is good for you.
 Recent research from Professor John Brewer at St Mary’s University has found that running in winter weather lowers your heart rate and your dehydration levels, reducing the cardiovascular strain on your body.
 Enjoy!